MystenLabs/walrus-docs/docs/design/overview.md

 # System overview

-This chapter provides an overview of the [security properties](./properties.md), [architecture](./architecture.md) and [encoding mechanisms](./encoding.md) of the Walrus system.
+This chapter provides an overview of the [architecture](./architecture.md) and [encoding mechanisms](./encoding.md) of the Walrus system.

-Use the [Glossary](../glossary.md) as a reference for bolded terms used in this documentation.
+Use the [glossary](../glossary.md) as a reference for many of the bolded terms used in this documentation.